How to Save for Taxes as an Entrepreneur

 I’m going to share with you exactly how I help my financial coaching clients who come to me in this predicament.

-The first step I have my financial coaching clients do is to open up a separate savings account that they ONLY put money in to save for paying self-employment taxes.
+The first step I have my financial coaching clients do is to open up a separate savings account that they ONLY put money in to save for paying income taxes.

 What I do with my clients is first of all, figure out approximately what they should have set aside.